Stratus3D/data-confirm-bourbon/README.md

 ### Without Rails, without data attributes

-Use `dataConfirmModal.confirm()` passing any of the supported options, and pass an `onConfirm` and `onCancel` callbacks that'll be invoked when the user clicks the confirm or the cancel buttons.
+Use `dataConfirmBourbonModal.confirm()` passing any of the supported options, and pass an `onConfirm` and `onCancel` callbacks that'll be invoked when the user clicks the confirm or the cancel buttons.

-    dataConfirmModal.confirm({
+    dataConfirmBourbonModal.confirm({
       title: 'Are you sure?',
       text: 'Really do this?',
       commit: 'Yes do it',